judithpillado/java-beginner-tutorial/README.md

 As you can see the main method only contains a single line comment.
 This code is not executed and just adds additional information for the developers.
 Besides the single line comments (which start with `//`) there are also mutli line comments.
 These comments start with `/*` and end with `*/` and can contain line breaks.

-Now we need two digits our calculator can work with.
-To do this replace the comment with the two variable declarations `int a = 1;` and `int b = 2;`.
-The result should be something like this:
+To be able to operate with two numbers we need something that holds these two numbers.
+Therefore we need to replace the comment with the two variable declarations `int a = 1;` and `int b = 2;`.
+The result should look like this:

 ```java
 public class Calculator {